Western Sahara, 11 Days

 A real “out of the beaten tracks” expedition for passionate travellers and Sahara lovers.
 Desert crossing, genuine encounters with nomadic tribes as the mythical Reguibat, stone citadels, prehistoric rock art sites, unexpected navigation on emerald lagunes between ocean and dunes… A balanced mix of adventure and cultural discoveries as the Hispano-Moresque architecture, one of the refrains of this Saharan expedition that starts and ends by the ocean.

-The itinerary is the result of a ten years research, both bibliographical and in the field; scouting, contacts with nomads, local tribes, encounters with former fighters, allow us to share with our travelers the most interesting spots of this large region dense of history, linking prehistoric times with contemporary era.
+The itinerary is the result of a ten-years research, both in the field and bibliographical.
+Scouting, contacts with Saharawi tribes, encounters with former fighters, allow us to share with our travelers the most interesting spots of this wide region dense of history, linking prehistoric times with contemporary era.

 |Day 2||Sidi Ifni, A Hispano-Moresque Cittadel|